knights-analytics/hugot/README.md

 Hugot can be used in two ways: as a library in your go application, or as a command-line binary.

+### Choosing a backend

+Hugot now supports pluggable backends to perform the tokenization and run the ONNX models.
+Currently, we support [Onnx Runtime](https://onnxruntime.ai/) and [OpenXLA](https://openxla.org/).
+We intend to add a pure Go backend in the near future once compatibility with Hugging Face models is improved.

+Unless specified, Onnx Runtime will be used by default.
+It can be disabled at compile time via the build tag "-tags NOORT".

+OpenXLA can also be included at compile time via the build tag "-tags XLA".
+To use just XLA, specify "-tags NOORT,XLA"

+Once compiled, Hugot can be instantiated with you backend of choice via calling `NewORTSession()` or `NewXLASession()` respectively.

 ### Use it as a library

-To use Hugot as a library in your application, you will need the following two dependencies on your system:
+To use Hugot as a library in your application, you must download  you will need the following two dependencies on your system:

+#### Tokenizer
 - the tokenizers.a file obtained from the releases section of this page (if you want to use alternative architecture from `linux/amd64` you will have to build the tokenizers.a yourself, see [here](https://github.com/daulet/tokenizers).
-This file should be at /usr/lib/tokenizers.a so that hugot can load it.
+This file should be at /usr/lib/tokenizers.a so that Hugot can load it.
 Alternatively, you can explicitly specify the path to the folder with the `libtokenizers.a` file using the `CGO_LDFLAGS` env variable, see the [dockerfile](./Dockerfile).

+#### Backend
-- the onnxruntime.go file obtained from the releases section of this page (if you want to use alternative architectures from `linux/amd64` you will have to download it from [the onnxruntime releases page](https://github.com/microsoft/onnxruntime/releases/), see the [dockerfile](./Dockerfile) as an example).
+- if using Onnx Runtime, the onnxruntime.so file should be obtained from the releases section of this page.
+If you want to use alternative architectures from `linux/amd64` you will have to download it from [the ONNX Runtime releases page](https://github.com/microsoft/onnxruntime/releases/), see the [dockerfile](./Dockerfile) as an example.
 Hugot looks for this file at /usr/lib/onnxruntime.so or /usr/lib64/onnxruntime.so by default.
-A different location can be specified by passing the `WithOnnxLibraryPath()` option to `NewSession()`, e.g:
+A different location can be specified by passing the `WithOnnxLibraryPath()` option to `NewORTSession()`, e.g:

 ```
-session, err := NewSession(
+session, err := NewORTSession(
     WithOnnxLibraryPath("/path/to/onnxruntime.so"),
 )
 ```

+- if using XLA, the easiest way is to run "curl -sSf https://raw.githubusercontent.com/gomlx/gopjrt/main/cmd/install_linux_amd64.sh | bash", which will install the XLA backend provided by the [goMLX](https://github.com/gomlx/gomlx) project

 Alternatively, you can also use the [docker image](https://github.com/knights-analytics/hugot/pkgs/container/hugot) which has the dependencies already baked in.